alinnman/celestial-navigation/README.md

 ### 2.i.
 Atmospheric refraction<a name="atmospheric-refraction"></a>

-The measured altitude values (attributes measured_alt_degrees, measured_alt_minutes and measure_alt_seconds) are corrected for atmospheric refraction using
+The measured altitude value (attribute measured_alt) is corrected for atmospheric refraction using
 [Bennett's empirical formula](https://en.wikipedia.org/wiki/Atmospheric_refraction#Calculating_refraction)
 with adjustments for temperature and pressure.